Salaried Nonexempt Position – The Pros and Cons

 Must be a member to download.
 Please log in.
 Learn how to get access.
 Download

-In an effort to counteract some of this negative perception, some employers opt to implement a "nonexempt salaried" approach.
+To counteract some of this negative perception, some employers opt to implement a "nonexempt salaried" approach.
 Organizations utilizing this method will pay the hourly nonexempt employees a regular weekly salary much like they were paid when they were "exempt salaried."
-However, because these nonexempt employees are now eligible for overtime pay, the employer must also pay the employees 1.5 times their regular hourly rate of pay for all hours worked over 40 in a workweek.
+This salary does not need to meet the salary amount as required for exempt employees but must equal at least minimum wage for all hours worked plus overtime at 1.5 times their regular hourly rate of pay for all hours worked over 40 in a workweek.
 There are pros and cons for both the employee and employer with this approach...

 Exempt Classification header image